JonathanJTang/Pizza-Ordering/README.md

 Run unit tests with coverage by running `pytest --cov-report term-missing --cov=. tests/*`

 Install requests library that lets us do HTTP requests easily.
-Run the command: `pip3 install requests click` Install additional modules jsonschema, click-shell
+Run the command: `pip3 install requests click` Install additional modules jsonschema, click-shell, colorama

 We used autopep8 for code formatting, organized imports in VS Code, and used pylint.